Mankeyss/CustomBot/README.md

 9. Done!
 You're now done with the installation process and can now use the bot for your own purpose.

 # What has this bot got to offer?
-This bot were made to easily manage a discord bot.
+This software were made to easily manage a discord bot.